Timtam/AccessiChords/README.md

 All the functionalities below can and should only be executed from within the MIDI editor.

-NOTE: all speech announcements will only work if you've got an OSARA version installed which was released Sep 4 2020 or later.
+note: all speech announcements will only work if you've got an OSARA version installed which was released Sep 4 2020 or later.
 If your installed OSARA version is older than that, you won't get any speech announcements by these scripts.

 ### Cycling through available chords